-Another use for the continuation application to resolve an examiner’s rejection or mix of allowance.
+Another use for the continuation application is to resolve an examiner’s rejection or mix of allowance.
 Sometimes an examiner might approve the application if specific claims are eliminated or adjusted.
-In these instances, it may be a good idea for the inventor to submit a Continuation with those claims moved into the Continuation.
+In these instances, it may be a good idea for the inventor to submit a continuation with those claims moved into the continuation.
 This loophole would allow the inventor to still fight for the claims if they are integral to the application, but would not hinder the examiner’s approval of the initial application.

 When Is a Continuation-In-Part (CIP) Appropriate?

-While a Continuation doesn't enable changes to the specs, a CIP provides inventors the power to take manipulate specifications from the original application.
+While a continuation doesn't enable changes to the specs, a CIP provides inventors the power to manipulate specifications from the original application.
 MPEP says that CIPs are applications that repeat many of the original specifications from the previous nonprovisional patent application with additional information that was not originally mentioned.

 CIP permits inventors to incorporate "enhancements" to the unique design that was developed after the parent application was filed.
 Nearly all of the specs will be repeated directly from the original application.
 The invention within the CIP is generally identical with only slight modifications and improvements to the design or functionality.
 These new specifications may be added to explain/depict the enhancements.
 Claims within the CIP that concern subject material disclosed within the original application are also given rights to the parent’s filing date.